-How to Delete Selected Rows in Excel (8 Quick Approaches)
+How to Delete Selected Rows in Excel?

 Get FREE Advanced Excel Exercises with Solutions!

 Sometimes we need to remove some unwanted rows from the sheet in Excel.
 We can do it using the delete option.
 In this article, I’m going to explain how to delete selected rows in Excel.
-So let’s get started.
+So, let’s get started.

 In this section, I am going to describe 8 easy ways to delete selected rows in Excel.
 To make it clearer, I’m going to use a datasheet of sales information of some sales representatives which has 5 columns.
 This column represents sales information for different locations.
 The columns are Sales Rep, Location, Product, Sales, and Order Date.